 Shortlisted for both the Titanium Lions and Glass Lion for Change, this category-busting campaign has broken every cliché in advertising period products.
 Feminine hygiene brands have used blue liquid and women wearing white jeans or bikinis as the “acceptable” way to advertise their products for decades.
 Not anymore.
 Raw, confronting, but sensitive and sympathetic, this 3-minute TrueView ad is crafted with exceptional detail and authenticity, stemming from an insight-led creative development process.
 While maximizing the benefits of TrueView’s long-form format, tight pacing ensures not a single frame is wasted.

-In 2020, Create with Google profiled AMV BBDO’s creative team who brought #wombpainstories to life, in Episode 4 of Meet the Makers.
+In 2020, Think with Google profiled AMV BBDO’s creative team who brought #wombpainstories to life, in Episode 4 of Meet the Makers.

 You Love Me: Translation New York & Beats by Dre